 The next few weeks will tell if they’re right.

-This article appears in the Feb.
-27, 2013, edition of National Journal Daily as Sequestration Has Become Game of Chicken.
+This article appears in the February 27, 2013, edition of NJ Daily as Sequestration Has Become Game of Chicken.